 Located on Rue Duperre, in Paris’ 9th arrondissement, the Pigalle basketball court is sandwiched in between historic residential buildings on nothing more than a sliver of property.
 Painted in nothing less than eclectic pinks and blues, it is eye-popping for sure.

-The idea behind this in the first place was to make the basketball court appealing to the local kids who live in the area.
+The idea behind this in the first place was to make the basketball court and basketball hoops appealing to the local kids who live in the area.
 Enter several high-profile companies to bring that thought to fruition and wow the results are visually stunning.

 The brilliant and vibrant colors of the Pigalle basketball court.
 (So much better to see in person.)